 Q: What do you like most about your job?

 A: The end result.
 Salvaging someones audio into a professional or at least usable file feels good.
+Also, helping someone sound professional is a reward for itself.

 Q: What questions do customers most commonly ask you?
 What's your answer?